The value of Shell’s global contribution so far

 For people working on our platforms offshore, or our facilities onshore, we continue to enforce social distancing and carry out health screening, and have procedures in place to allow the safe evacuation of any suspected cases of COVID-19.

-Similarly, in our global network of retail stations, we are enforcing social distancing, carrying out deeper cleaning and putting in place other protections such as screens for till operators.
+Similarly, in our global network of retail stations, we are enforcing social distancing, and carrying out deeper cleaning.
+We have also put in place other protections such as screens for till operators.